thoughtspot/thoughtspot.github.io/_admin/loading/materialize-a-view.md

 To improve the performance of a view, you can materialize it.
 This operation computes the data for the view and stores it in memory, just like a table.
 You can expect a 3-6 times performance improvement on a materialized view over a view that is not materialized.
 However, materialized views take up space in memory, so weigh the tradeoffs and benefits of materializing a view ahead of time.

+{% include note.html content="Row Level Security does not apply to materialized views.
+All users will see the same data when using the materialized view as a data source." %}

 To materialize a view:

 1. To find your view, click **Data** in the top menu, and choose **Views**.